-The Campus Activities office within Student Affairs supports a variety of student organizations including student government, student newspaper and year book, fraternities and sororities, and other organizations of students with similar interests or backgrounds.
+The Campus Activities office within Student Affairs and Academic Support oversees a variety of student organizations including student government, student media, fraternities and sororities, and other organizations of students with similar interests or backgrounds.

 A complete list of active organizations is provided online at www.gallaudet.edu/Campus_Activities/Student_Organizations/Clubs_and_Organizations.html

 The Student Body Government (SBG) is the major organization through which the students govern themselves, plan activities for the campus, and work with the faculty and administration on matters of general interest to the student body.
 Full-time students automatically become members of the SBG when they enroll at the University.
 SBG's executive officers are chosen annually in a campus-wide election.
 The SBG has an executive, a legislative, and a judicial branch.
 The SBG president, with approval of the Student Congress, appoints directors for different departments within the executive Branch of the SBG.
 Through SBG's efforts, students serve as active members with full voting privileges on several faculty committees.

 Graduate Student Association (GSA)

 Ely Center 216

 The Graduate Student Association (GSA) is a student organization representing all graduate students at Gallaudet University.
 Their purpose is to promote academic excellence, provide a forum for the expression of opinion by graduate students, facilitate communications and joint activities within the various departments of Graduate School, and to promote the graduate school culture.